VoronDesign/VoronUsers/printer_mods/AlexanderÞór/270-Clamping-Hinges/readme.md

 ### Important Notice ###

 If you're going for a super sealed enclosure, then these hinges are not for you.
 In testing ( at the moment with only 2 hinges per panel ) I found after opening and closing the doors several times, they would slowly lose alignment ( only by fractions of a mm ) and just need a little push to re-align so the panels would close properly and not collide.
 This means you'll probably have a gap of a couple mm between the panels at the front if you don't want to be driven crazy by them not staying super aligned.
-A potential fix would be to print 3 hinges for each panel but I am yet to test this although I strongly recommend you do if you have a printer larger than 250x250 ( what I'm testing them on ).
+A potential fix would be to print 3 hinges for each panel but I am yet to test this although I strongly recommend you do use 3 hinges per panel if you have a printer larger than 250x250 ( what I'm testing them on ).

 ### Using Foam Tape ###